Best Men’s Ski Jackets of 2026

 Arc’teryx Macai insulated ski jacket

-Extras include a powder skirt, insulated and detachable hood, pit zips, and adjustable Velcro cuff (wrist gaiters).
+• Extras include a powder skirt, insulated and detachable hood, pit zips, and adjustable Velcro cuff (wrist gaiters).
 And for the price, you should be getting it all!
 If you’re going to drop this kind of money on a resort ski jacket, you should be sure of a couple of things.
 We checked the “warm and weatherproof” box above.
-But how about other stipulations?

 The features in the Macai, like pockets, fall on the “by necessity” side of things.
 There are enough features for them to be considered sufficient, and not a whole lot more.

-Aside, obviously, from price, the only criticism we’ve unearthed from reviews points out that down doesn’t tend to do very well in wet climates.
+• Aside, obviously, from price, the only criticism we have is that down doesn’t tend to do very well in wet climates.
 This is true.
 The Gore-Tex Pro Shell on this waterproof ski jacket does a great job of protecting the Macai’s insulation from water, but you may want to pause if you do most of your skiing in very wet places.
 In this case, you should ask yourself whether you need the Macai, or whether you would be better off with a waterproof shell and a fully synthetic mid layer or fleece jacket underneath?

 Type: 3-in-1